Frequently Asked Questions

 What does POC stand for?
 What does BIPOC stand for?

 “POC” stands for “People Of Color.”
-This term is often used by individuals who identify as “non-white” or “other” in the context of whiteness.
-While the the word "POC” can be used to unite non-white communities, it can be viewed as a problematic term.
-Many have rightly argued that the application of “POC” to all nonwhite individuals and communities erases the struggle unique to black and indigenous persons.
-Hence, we acknowledge the shortcomings of the term “POC" by using the more inclusive term "BIPOC" for "Black, Indigenous, People of Color" instead.
+This term is often used by individuals who identify as “non-white” or “other”.
+Many have argued that the application of “POC” to all nonwhite individuals and communities can decenter the struggle unique to black and indigenous persons within the USA.
+Hence we often use "BIPOC" for "Black, Indigenous, People of Color" instead to acknowledge this.

 Does Climbers of Color host events that are exclusively for POC?